Our Lowest Wage & The Lowest Wage Challenge

 Nisolo currently operates across four countries, including the U.S., Peru, Mexico, and Kenya.
 We are on a journey toward ensuring that the lowest wages everywhere we operate are 3rd party verified living wages.
 We are not there yet, but here’s what we know thus far:

 In the U.S., thankfully Massachusetts Institute of Technology (MIT) offers sound living wage data for every county in the country.
 In Nashville, where our headquarters, retail store, and distribution center are located, we learned that our lowest wage was not considered a living wage (once commissions and bonuses were taken out).
 When we referenced MIT’s research and saw that a living wage for a single individual in Nashville is $11.73 an hour, we raised our lowest wage from $10 an hour to $12 an hour for all of our current and future team members.
-Since initially publishing this post, we increased our wages in Nashville on two separate occasions.
+Since initially publishing this post, we increased our wages in Nashville on three separate occasions.
 In 2020, we raised our lowest wage from $12 an hour to $12.40 an hour to meet MIT’s updated living wage.
-In 2021, when the living wage increased to $14.84 an hour, we increased our lowest wage from $12.40 an hour to $15 an hour, demonstrating the power of tracking and adjusting wages according to a 3rd party standard to ensure living wages.
+In 2021, when the living wage increased to $14.84 an hour, we increased our lowest wage from $12.40 an hour to $15 an hour, and in 2022, when the living wage increased to $17.68 an hour, we increased our lowest wage to $17.68 an hour, demonstrating the power of tracking and adjusting wages according to a 3rd party standard to ensure living wages.

 In Mexico, the lowest wage across our three partner factories when we launched the Lowest Wage Challenge was $226.16 per month, which, according to WageIndicator’s living wage methodology and research, was technically a living wage in this area.
-This year, the lowest wage across our partner factories is $224.18, which continues to be a living wage according to WageIndicator’s research.
-The reason for this decrease is because of fluctuating international exchange rates.
+In 2021, the lowest wage across our partner factories was $224.18, which continued to be a living wage according to WageIndicator’s research.
+The reason for this YOY decrease is because of fluctuating international exchange rates.
 Our lowest wage has actually increased in local currency and no worker has received less in the local currency, as this change is in relation to exchange rate only converting to USD.
+In 2022, our lowest wage in Mexico increased to $263.31 a month.

 In rural Kenya, where our jewelry is made in partnership with independent artisans, the lowest wage paid has increased from $163.90 a month to $188.20 a month.
 According to our internal impact assessments (based on interviews about living expenses with the artisans themselves), $188.20 is higher than the living wage and is also in line with WageIndicator research for rural Kenya.

-While we have put a lot of time and research into the remainder of our supply chain outside of Peru, these figures have not yet been 3rd party verified.
+While we have put a lot of time and research into the remainder of our supply chain outside of Peru, these figures have not yet been 3rd party verified by organizations apart from government agencies.
 Taking a stand for accountability in the industry and all that 3rd party verification can teach you, we are planning to pursue 3rd party verification throughout the remainder of our supply chain.

 Because of the ways we have seen firsthand countless times how receiving a living wage can completely transform the wellbeing of entire families, our hope is that one day, all brands will openly share the lowest wages within their factories and begin working toward making them 3rd party verified living wages.